ChainSafe/game-docs-v2/docs/21_v2-integration.md

 ### Major Changes {#major-changes}

-The major changes between version 1 and version 2 of the SDK have been made to help new users onboarding into the SDK aswell as to increase ease of use for our current developers.
+The major changes between version 1 and version 2 of the SDK have been made to help new users onboarding into the SDK as well as increasing ease of use for our current developers.

 These changes include:

-New libraries being present so code is alot cleaner, i.e EVM & Webwallet.
+New libraries being present so code is a lot cleaner, i.e EVM & Web Wallet.
 RPC providers are now handled user side as opposed to API side.
 Methods have been cleaned up so you no longer need to enter the network and chain parameters over and over.
-OnHashMessage for sign verify with WebGL has been altered slightly to be handled via libraries.
+On Hash Message for sign verify with WebGL has been altered slightly to be handled via libraries.

-### Removing The Old SDK Files {#removing-the-old-sdk-files}
+### Removing The Old Files {#removing-the-old-files}

 Delete the Plugins, Web3Unity & WebGLTemplates folders from your game as seen below to ensure there are no code clashes.

 ![](assets\v2\v2DeletePreviousSDKFiles.png)

-### Importing Version 2 Of The SDK {#importing-version-2-of-the-sdk}
+### Importing Version 2 {#importing-version-2}

 Download & import the latest version 2 of the SDK package from [https://github.com/ChainSafe/Gaming_SDK_V2/releases/](https://github.com/ChainSafe/Gaming_SDK_V2/releases/)